So You Kissed a Girl and Liked It

 This all brings me to being frozen, with my bare ass mid-air.

 Here is the good news: none of us have to do it alone.
-I reached out to my awesome PDX Bisexual Women’s Group, and my partner-in-crime Kelli Davis reached out to her network of women; and we gathered all of the thoughts, advice, and tips that we could to share.
+I reached out to my awesome PDX Bisexual Women’s Group and gathered all of the thoughts, advice, and tips that we could to share.

-If you are questioning your sexuality, considering bisexuality and think you may be bisexual, then read on for some of the best advice I’ve found anywhere on the net, in books, or while scrolling through articles.
+If you are questioning your sexuality, considering bisexuality, or think you may be bisexual, then read on for some of the best advice I’ve found anywhere on the net, in books, or while scrolling through articles.

 Note: Please note, there are other names/labels for those who identify as something other than gay, heterosexual or bisexual.
 For the sake of simplicity and staying authentic to my experience, I’m using, “Bisexual” in this article.